Aion-server/Aion-unique/tools/windows/au_installer/README!!!.txt

 ======================================================================

 READ ME HELP:
-1) if tortoiseSVN installed - unstall it
-2) Open Aion-Unique.bat in notepad (or other text editor)
+1) Open Install.bat in notepad (or other text editor)
+2) Find mysql databases config lines (there is 3,4,5,6,7,8 lines)
-3) Config paths in some first lines
+3) Config lines what found in step 2
 4) Save changes
-5) Install CollabNetSubversion-client-1.6.0-7.win32.exe
+5) Run Installer.bat
-6) Run Aion-Unique.bat and choose what you want

 TODO
+1) Config files editor
+2) Get db names from console
+3) Translate on other languages
-1) Associate SVN Manager with au_installer
+4) Associate installer with SVN Manager

 For support: http://www.aionunique.smfnew.com/